Jefferson Pierce (Arrowverse)

-Jefferson "Jeff" Pierce, also known by his alter ego Black Lightning, is a fictional character in The CW's Arrowverse franchise, first introduced in the 2018 episode "The Resurrection" of the television series Black Lightning.
-The character is based on the DC Comics character of the same name, created by Tony Isabella and Trevor Von Eeden, and was adapted for television in 2018 by Salim Akil.
+Jefferson Michael "Jeff" Pierce, also known by his alter ego Black Lightning, is a fictional character in The CW's Arrowverse franchise, first introduced in the 2018 episode "The Resurrection" of the television series Black Lightning.
+The character is based on the DC Comics character of the same name, created by Jenny Blake Isabella and Trevor Von Eeden, and was adapted for television in 2018 by Salim Akil.
 Jefferson Pierce has been continually portrayed by Cress Williams, with Kaden Washington Lewis portraying a young Jefferson.

 In the series, Jefferson, is the principal of the Garfield High School, and a retired vigilante, who lives in Freeland.
 His powers are many, with electrokinesis, energy absorption and superhuman strength being a few.
 During the first season he has to return to his superhero life, and help his daughter, Anissa handle her powers, while also stopping his nemesis, Tobias Whale.
 In the following seasons he has to deal with new threats, like A.S.A. and Markovia.
-He is a friend of fellow superhero, Central City-based superhero The Flash, who is also the leader of the Crisis Team.
+He is a friend of fellow superhero, Central City-based superhero The Flash, who is also the leader of the Justice League.

-Williams has appeared as Jefferson Pierce and his vigilante persona in two crossovers of the Arrowverse, the Crisis on Infinite Earths and Armageddon.
+Williams has appeared as Jefferson Pierce and his vigilante persona in two crossovers of the Arrowverse, the "Crisis on Infinite Earths" and "Armageddon".

 Fictional character biography

 Early life

-Jefferson was born on September 12, 1974, to Alvin Pierce and an unnamed mother.
+Jefferson Michael Pierce was born on September 12, 1974, to Alvin Pierce and an unnamed mother.
 At one point Jefferson was given a vaccine by his father, which Alvin later found out was tainted, this would eventually be how Jefferson would get his powers.
 Alvin was a reporter who was after Tobias Whale.
 One night, Jefferson watched as Tobias murdered his father.
 When Jefferson was twelve, he took part in a riot, which he was chased down an alley by two SWAT officers and accidentally set off his powers for the first time, knocking out both of the officers.
 He was then found in the alley by Peter Gambi, who discovered Jefferson's powers and then began raising Jefferson.